Non-equilibrium universality in the dynamics of dissipative cold atomic gases: Conclusions

-\textit{Conclusions.} We have shown that interacting gases of Rydberg atoms feature a microscopic dynamics that leads to an emergent out-of-equilibrium behavior displaying features of DP.
+We have shown that interacting gases of Rydberg atoms feature a microscopic dynamics that leads to an emergent out-of-equilibrium behaviour displaying specific features characteristic of DP.
 Surprisingly this is the case already for rather small mesoscopic system sizes which are currently studied experimentally.
-This renders these cold atomic systems into a viable candidate for the experimental exploration of the simple --- yet intriguingly hard to observe --- DP non-equilibrium universality class.
-Such experimental studies could furthermore perform a systematic exploration of the role of quantum effects on the dynamics (which is challenging to do theoretically) and moreover study the case of continuous gases instead of lattice systems considered here.
+This renders these cold atomic systems into a viable candidate for the experimental observation of the simple --- yet intriguingly hard to observe --- DP non-equilibrium universality class.
+Such experimental studies could furthermore become a platform for a systematic exploration of the role of quantum effects on the dynamics (a very challenging task from the theoretical point of view), and shed light on the role of the assumed ordered configuration (lattice) by considering continuous gases.

-\acknowledgments The authors thank S. Diehl for fruitful discussions.
+\ack The authors thank S. Diehl for fruitful discussions.
 The research leading to these results has received funding from the European Research Council under the European Union's Seventh Framework Programme (FP/2007-2013) / ERC Grant Agreement No. 335266 (ESCQUMA), the EU-FET grant HAIRS 612862 and from the University of Nottingham.
+Further funding was received through the H2020-FETPROACT-2014 grant No. 640378 (RYSQ).
 We also acknowledge financial support from EPSRC Grant no.\ EP/J009776/1.
 B.O. acknowledges funding from the Royal Society.